 Burst tyre: front wheel affected

 When a front tyre bursts, it can often cause more steering problems than if a rear wheel burst.
 The car will naturally pull to the side whose tyre has burst, so you will need to counteract this by turning the wheel in the opposite direction.
-Again, don’t try to slow the car using the break pedal, rather move down through the gears.
-If you are driving in good conditions and feel confident, you can gently pull the hand brake on and off.
-However you should only attempt this if you’re strong enough to control the steering wheel with one hand.
+Again, don’t try to slow the car using the brake pedal, rather move down through the gears.
+If you are driving in good conditions and feel confident, you can gently pull the handbrake on and off.
+However, you should only attempt this if you’re strong enough to control the steering wheel with one hand.